 We are living in very troubled times.
-Although we see all these catastrophic things happening all around the world, we might begin to think that circumstances have never been this bad.
-Rather than getting upset over these current events, we should understand that we serve a powerful and sovereign God, who loves us and wants the best for our lives no matter what is going on around us.
+Although we see catastrophic storms, high prices, and evil leaders all around the world, we might begin to think that circumstances have never been this bad.
+Rather than getting upset over current events, we should understand that we serve a powerful and sovereign God, who loves us and wants the best for our lives no matter what is going on around us.

 Consider the world in which Mary lived.
 At the time of Jesus’ birth, both Roman overseers and Jewish leaders exercised tyrannical control over the people.